o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 weight: 600
 ---

 This page provides advice on how many independent developers can efficiently maintain the **Open 3D Engine (O3DE)** with automated tests.
 The advice applies both to teams using O3DE who write their own automation, as well as to anyone contributing to O3DE.
 This document is not intended to serve as an exhaustive source of testing advice.
-It instead provides baseline definitions, and heuristics for investing in test automation.
+It instead provides baseline definitions and heuristics for investing in test automation.
 Each concept only serves as a brief introduction, as numerous in depth articles can be found published by other sources.

 ## Avoid